BEYOND SOFT DRINKS

-Vending machines are known for dispensing cheap treats such as candy bars, chips, and soft drinks.
-But all kinds of things can be purchased by feeding money into a machine and making a selection.
-In Japan alone, there is said to be a vending machine for every 34 people, and the nation has a reputation for selling a bizarre assortment of items through motorized boxes.
+Vending machines are known for dispensing cheap treats such as candy bars, chips, and soda.
+But all kinds of things can be purchased this way.
+In Japan, there is said to be a vending machine for every 34 people, and the nation has a reputation for selling a wide variety of unexpected items through motorized boxes that might seem odd elsewhere.
 It turns out the rest of the world also has its fair share of strange and fun vending machines.
-Here are 15 selling everything from books to baguettes.
+Here are 21 standouts.

 Although some readers may prefer digital text to physical books now, bibliophiles can still pick up the real thing from a machine.
 The idea goes back to the early 19th century, and today these miniature bookstores are often placed in airports or train stations.
 The Biblio-Mat vending machine located inside the Monkey's Paw bookshop in Toronto sells randomly selected, old, and unusual books for $2 each.

 Need a bandage?
-Fourteen-year-old Taylor Rosenthal has you covered -- or will soon.
-The teen entrepreneur's vending machines will offer first-aid kits and select individual first-aid products.
-Rosenthal has reportedly raised $100,000 in angel investment and turned down a $30 million buyout offer.
-Although the machines are not operating yet, Rosenthal told CNN there is an order for 100 vending machines from Six Flags.
+Taylor Rosenthal has you covered.
+The teen entrepreneur's RedMed vending machines offer first-aid kits and select individual first-aid products.
+In 2014, Rosenthal, then a 14-year-old in eighth grade, raised $100,000 and later turned down a $30 million buyout offer.
+You'll see them soon at your local Six Flags.

 San Francisco-based Benefit Cosmetics has vending machines that are hard to miss.
 The large, bright pink machines look like buses and can be found at major airports across the U.S. Each holds more than 30 different products to help travelers look pulled together even if they don't feel that way.
 Flyers can look for airport vending machines from the Honest Company and Sephora, too.